mat888/SaitoWhitepaper/edited-whitepaper.md

-Saito Consensus: Fixing the Market Failures in Bitcoin

-Edited

-Abstract

 Saito fixes the collective action problems that impede scaling in proof-of-work and proof-of-stake blockchains by coupling a finite ledger to a consensus mechanism that incentivizes the collection and sharing of transaction requests and the fees associated.
 The resulting network pays not just for (mining and staking) [Saito does in fact mine and stake, or is this a only reference to the status quo?], but for all activities that contribute economic value to the network.
 In the process, Saito fully eliminates majoritarian as well as other attacks.

 Saito pays user-serving infrastructure nodes out of an open consensus mechanism.
 This incentive gives economic motivation for the network to scale with new users and can be used to build secure decentralized versions of many data heavy services, such as un-atroturfable data exchanges, authentication and monetization applications, distributed key registries, payment channels and much more.